wavesgroup/spectral-wave-models-review/slides/umwm.md

 ## Design principles

-* Simple and small
+* Simple and small (< 5K lines of code)
-* Opinionated source functions
+* One set of source functions tailored to strong wind conditions
 * Expose all wind-wave and wave-current vector fluxes
 * Easy coupling with other models via ESMF
 </section>